Soccer-Premier League refs told to use pitchside monitors for red cards

 Tierney may well have made the same decision if he had viewed the pitchside monitor and Manchester City manager Pep Guardiola believes the on-pitch officials should be given more authority to make calls.

-"It is a positive move," Guardiola said on Friday regarding the new instructions on upgrading and downgrding cards.
+"It is a positive move," Guardiola said on Friday regarding the new instructions on upgrading and downgrading cards.
 "The referee will be taking responsibility himself.
 I like that."

+Liverpool manager Juergen Klopp said he could not understand why monitors were not being used more by referees.

+"Only reason for having it is to use it.
+I don't know why they haven't been used so far.
+We want the right decisions so we should use all sources," he told reporters.

 BUMPY RIDE